-When it comes to disaster preparedness, German authorities recommend having a food and drink supply for ten days, with an emphasis on liquids and food that you normally use.
+When it comes to disaster preparedness, German authorities recommend having food and drink supply for ten days, with an emphasis on liquids and food that you normally use.
 As our food supplies are not cut off, corona would not even qualify as an emergency in the understanding of disaster relief organizations, so there is no need to go beyond what authorities recommend anyways.
 Of course, there will be exceptions.
-If you are shopping for your 90-year old grandmother and wish to minimize her exposure to you, by all means buy her enough supplies – food that she will cook and eat.
+If you are shopping for your 90-year-old grandmother and wish to minimize her exposure to you, by all means, buy her enough supplies – food that she will cook and eat.

 Out of respect for our farmers, vulnerable populations, and our planet, please reflect on your purchases next time around.
 The time to step up and show solidarity is now… limit your purchases and consider how much fresh produce and toilet paper you really need!